SchrodingerBear/bmis-project-6/README.md

 # BMIS
 Barangay Management Information System (BMIS) is created to facilitate and attain efficient way for every level of management within the Barangay and support through technology by eliminating the time and labor that the beneficiary may consume and this system would give a good quality of service of the Barangay office tasks.

-Please use this for educational purposes only and don't forget to cite.
-For more information on these repository you can browse the book on cvsu library call number: [658.4038 C11 2018](http://library.cvsu.edu.ph/cgi-bin/koha/opac-detail.pl?biblionumber=26519&shelfbrowse_itemnumber=22556#holdings)

 ## Modules
 - Account Management